firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * cut -f -d : U specify delimeters (ex -d ';')
  * diff   : shows the  diff between two files(diff f1 f2)
  * echo
+ * fallocate : It reserves space on disk for a file before actually writing any data to the file.
+ * fallocate -l : type the size u want to allocate fr the file
  * file   : Show the type of the file
  * find   : Search file/directory in a directory (find 'name of dir' -name 'name of file/dir')
- * grep   : It allows you to search files for characters that match a certain pattern
+ * grep   : It search files for characters that match a certain pattern(ex:grep "hey" test.txt)
  * grep -i: It allows you to search with the case insensitive property
  * join   : It allows you to join multiple files together in one file  by a common field
  * head   : the head command will show you the first 10 lines in a file.